tensorbase/tensorbase/README.md

 <p align="center" style="font-size:15px;">Aggregation result in ClickHouse client (0.642s or 642ms)</p>

-* **TensorBase is written from scratch in Rust language and its friend C.**
+* **TensorBase is a highly hackable system**

-Here, you use the most familiar tools to challenge the most difficult problems.
-Comfortable languages and minimized dependencies, from-scratch architecting make it a **highly hackable system**.
+TensorBase is written from scratch in Rust language and its friend C. Here with comfortable languages and minimized dependencies, from-scratch architecting, you now use the most familiar tools to challenge the most difficult problems.

 * Read more